instacart/redux-rails/README.md

 }
 ```

-#### domain (optional)
+#### baseUrl (optional)
-Url domain for your resource(s).
-If you'd like a different domain for a specific resource, you can set `domain` on the resource level as well.
-If you're using multiple configs, each config can have a top-level domain.
+Url base for your resource(s).
+If you'd like a different baseUrl for a specific resource, you can set `baseUrl` on the resource level as well.
+If you're using multiple configs, each config can have a top-level baseUrl.

 ### fetchParams
 These are the options sent to the `Fetch` call when making any call to your api.
 These map directly to the options available in the [Fetch Request object](https://developer.mozilla.org/en-US/docs/Web/API/Request/Request).